 This trailing plant, is also known as a String of watermelon or String of beads.
 It features tiny melon-shaped leaves with purple stripes.

 Although this is a low-maintenance plant, unfortunately, it is also prone to pests and diseases.
 And if you do not have a proper care guide, your plant will eventually die.

-- Aphids are those tiny, annoying, and ravenous for pearl juice.
-An infestation of these pests will sap the life from your Pearl string, leaving it discolored, wilted, and eventually die.
+- Aphids are tiny, annoying, and ravenous for pearl juice.
+An infestation of these pests will sap the life from your Pearl string, leaving it discolored, wilted, and eventually dead.

 - Mealybugs are similar to aphids in that they wreak havoc on plants and attract ants.
 Another sap-sucking bug, you can recognize them by the white waxy substance they produce.